-ANZ India also undertakes a wide range of stress tests to the individual trading portfolios.
-Standard stress tests are applied daily and measure the potential loss impact arising from applying the largest market movements during the previous seven years over specific holding periods.
-The worst stress losses during the month are reported to the RMC on a monthly basis.
+Bank undertakes a wide range of stress tests to the individual trading portfolios.
+Bank has adopted a local Stress Testing policy as mandated by RBI vide circular

+DBOD.BP.BC.No.
+75 /21.04.103/2013-14, dated 02 Dec 2013, titled "Guidelines on Stress Testing".
+Stress tests as per baseline scenarios prescribed by RBI are conducted at half-yearly intervals (September and March).
+Results of stress testing are presented to RMC.
+Apart from this, standard stress tests, as per ANZ Group guidelines, are applied daily and measure the potential loss impact arising from applying the largest market movements during the previous seven years over specific holding periods.
+The worst stress losses observed during the month are reported to the RMC on a monthly basis.

-VaR and stress tests are also supplemented by cumulative loss limits and detailed control limits.
+VaR and stress tests are also supplemented by cumulative loss limits (CLL) and detailed control limits (DCL).
 Cumulative loss limits ensure that in the event of continued losses from a trading activity, the trading activity is stopped and senior management reviews before trading is resumed.
 Where necessary, detailed control limits such as sensitivity or position limits are also in place to ensure appropriate control is exercised over a specific risk or product.